Tooth decay & caries: symptoms, treatments and prevention

 Signs and symptoms of tooth decay

 Tooth decay symptoms can vary depending on the severity of the cavities and where they are located.
-If you experience any of the following symptoms it is possible that you have tooth decay, although to confirm this you should consult your dentist:
+If you experience any of the following symptoms it is possible that you have tooth decay.
+If identified in the early stages, it is reversible.

-• Severe tooth cavity symptoms may include pain, throbbing and stinging.
+Severe tooth cavity symptoms may include pain, throbbing and stinging.
+If left untreated, tooth removal may be necessary.

 Consequences of dental caries